-A reasonable A1C goal for older adults with diabetes who are healthy and have few other chronic illnesses is now <7.0-7.5% (53-58 mmol/mol).
-Those with multiple chronic illnesses, cognitive impairment should have less stringent goals such as an A1C <8.0-8.5% (64-69 mmol/mol).
+A reasonable A1C goal for older adults with diabetes who are healthy and have few other chronic illnesses is now <7.0-7.5 percent (53-58 mmol/mol).
+Those with multiple chronic illnesses, cognitive impairment should have less stringent goals such as an A1C <8.0-8.5 percent (64-69 mmol/mol).
 The care of older adults with diabetes is complex due because they have higher rates of premature death and other illnesses than those without diabetes.
-Healthcare professionals also have to take into account other health conditions that come with age such as cognitive impairment (i.e. memory loss), the need for multiple medications, depression, bone health, and decreased bladder function.
+Healthcare professionals also have to take into account other health conditions that come with age such as cognitive impairment (i.e. memory loss), the need for multiple medications, depression, bone health and decreased bladder function.

 Children/Adolescents and Type 2 Diabetes

 Recent estimates suggest about 5,000 new cases of T2D in youth in the United States.
-The CDC projects the prevalence of diabetes in people under the age of 20 will quadruple over the next 40 years.
+The Centers for Disease Control and Prevention (CDC) projects the prevalence of diabetes in people under the age of 20 will quadruple over the next 40 years.

 - The ADA’s Standards of Care provides guidelines for healthcare professionals on how to treat patients with diabetes.